 September is Pain Awareness Month.
-The focus is on chronic pain which is pain that lasts most days of the week for 6 months or longer.
+The focus is on chronic pain, which is pain that lasts most days of the week for 6 months or longer.
 More than 50 million Americans suffer from chronic pain.
-Of those affected, 20 million have such severe pain that it drastically affects there daily lives.
+Of those affected, 20 million have such severe pain that it drastically affects their daily lives.
 You can read these facts and more information in the U.S. Pain Foundation‘s article “What You Need To Know About Chronic Pain.”
 This article also has a short video with real pain patients talking about their pain and how long they’ve been in pain.

 The Impact of Chronic Pain

 The saddest thing about these statistics is that each one represents a person whose life is filled with pain.
 Far too often, these people are not believed when they tell loved ones, friends, or medical professionals about their pain.
 Too often they are seen as “drug seekers” if they go to an emergency room.
 Just because pain isn’t always visible doesn’t mean that it isn’t real.
 If you look closely enough, you will see the telltale signs of pain: dark circles under the eyes and a look of exhaustion because their pain is interfering with their sleep.
 A person may wince or grimace while moving or reaching for something.
 They may hold their body in a very tense, rigid way, instead of looking relaxed even when they’re at home.

 Chronic pain is exhausting.
 Every task takes far more energy to do when in pain than if the person was pain free.
 When a person with chronic pain isn’t trusted when they say they are in pain, this only adds mental anguish to an already unbearable situation.
 If you don’t suffer from chronic pain, the best thing you can do for someone in pain is to believe them.

 The U.S. Pain Foundation has information about adult and pediatric chronic pain: https://uspainfoundation.org/pain